prasincs/prasincs.github.io/_posts/2013-01-31-organizing-research-papers.md

 Back to the topic, I'd like to share with other people what I'm reading and ideally maintain a "burn list" of sorts with colleagues on what papers I'm reading for a particular project.
 There's some "discovery" part here that you get for cheap but I can barely get around to reading what I plan on reading.

-## Importing other sources
+### Importing other sources

 PDFs, web pages, not just research articles

 ## Possible tools that "get it"

-So far I think Mendeley comes the closest to this grand vision, but there are others, this is by no means comprehensive.
+So far I think Mendeley comes the closest to this grand vision (it didn't do tracking last time I used it but matters less than others), but there are others, this is by no means comprehensive.

 * [Mendeley](http://www.mendeley.com/features/) -- good tool, I used it extensively for some research at school, beginning to use it again.